shyanyong/tp/docs/UserGuide.md

 As you can store drugs that conflict with the prescription, BayMeds allows you to view this list of conflicting drugs.

-In order to view the drugs that conflict with a specific prescription, type the following command.
+To view the drugs that conflict with a specific prescription, type the following command.

 Format:
 ```
 listConflicts <index>
 ```

-You will then be able to see the conflicting drugs on the left side.
+You will then be able to see the conflicting drugs in the text box on the left.

 <box type="info" header="Notes">